marians/scrape-a-ris/README.md

 Scrape-A-RIS is a scraper for assembly information systems (Ratsinformationssysteme, RIS) using Somacos SessionNet, written in Python.
-Scrape-a-RIS is the successor of [cologne-ris-scraper](https://github.com/marians/cologne-ris-scraper) and is usable for SessionNet instances in numerous municipalities.
+Scrape-a-RIS is the successor of [cologne-ris-scraper](https://github.com/marians/cologne-ris-scraper) and is usable for SessionNet instances in numerous municipalities (in Germany, mainly).

 ## German information